 Introduction

-This guide will explore various techniques and precautions to effectively remove hair dye stains from wood floors without causing damage.
+This guide will demonstrate how to guide will explore various techniques and precautions to effectively remove hair dye stains from wood floors without causing damage.

 Understanding the Sensitivity of Wood Floors